HYPERNETS/hypernets_processor/docs/sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hypernets_processor: Hypernets field and land network data processor
+hypernets_processor: Hypernets water and land network data processor
 ====================================================================

 The **hypernets_processor** module is a Python software package to process the `Hypernets <http://hypernets.eu/from_cms/summary>`_ land and water network in-situ hyperspectral data to surface reflectance products for distribution to users.